top of page

 The old town is noisy, chaotic, at times overwhelming.

-And yet—its poetry lives in the way street vendors, new and old markets, and abandoned buildings share the same stage as colonial palaces.
-Hidden, almost shy, behind heavy wooden doors.
+And yet, its poetry lives in the way new and old markets, share the same stage as colonial palaces.

 Morning –